lojik-ng/sqlite-vec-example/README.md

 # sqlite-vec NodeJS  RAG example

 Simple RAG (Retrieval Augmented generation) example With sqlite-vec local vector database.
+You will find this helpful in creating a customer support chatbot without using langchain.

 ### About sqlite-vec
 sqlite-vec is an extremely small, "fast enough" vector search SQLite extension that runs anywhere!
 A successor to sqlite-vss.